 Q&A on Language Learning

-Language learning and all its facets is what I really enjoy doing and writing about.
-And, whereas Critical Infrastructure for Children is an utterly practical book designed to boost job creation and opportunity, what I write about language learning has less defined benefits.
-That said, I know that any language program has the opportunity to elevate the experiences of all students, if only they focus on positive change.
-After teaching and studying languages with total intensity for seven years, and casually for fourteen years, I know that every language learner can experience success and a great deal of joy that comes along with it.
-This is especially true now, as the world and its many language groups are coming into contact with each other and integrating.
+Language learning is what I really enjoy doing and writing about.
+And, whereas Critical Infrastructure for Children is an utterly practical book designed to boost job creation and opportunity, any language program has the opportunity to elevate the experiences of all students.
+After teaching and studying languages with total intensity for seven years, and casually for fourteen years, I know that every language learner can experience success and a great deal of joy.
+Below are a few questions and answers on the subject.

 What’s the first tactic for maximizing language programs?
-A more systematic approach to building vocabulary, combined with forming simple sentences and easy reading.
+Students can benefit from a more systematic approach to building vocabulary, combined with daily writing of simple sentences and easy reading.
 As opposed to learning random lists of words, they should begin by learning the 100 highest frequency words, and then learn to form simple sentences with them.

 How strong is the effect of reading on student learning?
 Huge; once students can begin to read, they get the huge number of repetitions they need to truly know the language.

 What questions in Critical Infrastructure for Children are related to language learning?
 Questions 47 to 85 are strictly about language learning.
-If those questions were all responded to in an effective manner, students throughout New England will benefit in a huge way.
-Especially recent arrivals to this country.
+If those questions were all responded to in an effective manner, students throughout New England would benefit in a huge way.
+This is especially true for recent arrivals to this country.

 What is a great gift that students can give themselves?
 To find a study routine that they truly enjoy.
 Myself, I’m a flash card learner; I can flip flash cards for six or seven hours and enjoy every minute.
 That said, students that find a way they love to learn can always go to that.
 Once a good base of vocabulary is established, then daily readings can be a great way to enjoy and better learn the language.

 How can the right language programs be great for mental health?
-They can relax students and help them feel great about what they’re learning.
+They can relax students and help them feel great.